Data integrity is different from data quality. It reflects the accuracy of information over its lifecycle. Here’s what marketers should know.

 - Emphasize data privacy and security

-The quality of your data and data integrity matters.
-Without accurate and relevant information, you can’t make the real-time connections you need to make with customers.
+The quality and the integrity of your data matter.
+Without accurate and relevant information, you can forget about real-time marketing.

 Unfortunately, there’s a lot of bad data out there.
-As part of your commitment to using quality data in your marketing campaigns, you must also focus on the integrity of your data, which is a bit different.
+As part of your commitment to using quality data in your marketing campaigns, focus on the integrity of your data.

-Here’s what you should know about having integrity in your data including how to implement best practices to ensure you’re always using the best data to inform your business decisions.
+Here’s what you should know about having integrity in your data.
+This includes how to implement best practices.
+Best practices help ensure you’re always using the best data to inform your business decisions.

 Data integrity is a concept that encompasses data’s accuracy and consistency over time and in relation to its actual validity.
-We often talk about data quality, but while quality helps determine whether the data is timely and accurate, data integrity is concerned with its entire lifecycle.
+We often talk about data quality, but while quality helps determine whether the data is timely, accurate, consistent with integrity throughout its entire lifecycle.
 It goes beyond data quality to assess the intrinsic reliability of the information.